Obarun/66/doc/66-tree.md

     Tree3 contains xorg, notification-daemon, gvfsd & dbus
 ```

 When you boot your machine and want to use it from console only, you don't care about xorg or cups, you only care about a working internet connection.
 So at the base you only have Tree1 enabled.
 At every boot this tree and all its services will now be automatically started.
 Then you need to print something but for this, you also need to start the nfs daemon because your document is on another server.
-Normally you would need to start cups then star nfs.
+Normally you would need to start cups then start nfs.
 Using the concept of trees you start Tree2 and everything is available.
 When you have finished printing your document,  instead of stopping the needed services one by one you simply stop Tree2, and all its containing services are stopped automatically.
 This doesn't stop here.
 Now you want to see a video, you need a running X server and probably several other services.
 Tree3 was designed just for that.

 ## Directories and files